 Manufacturers of cat food make sure their products have a strong odor that will appeal to a cat — but these smells can be irresistible to dogs as well.

 If your dog gets a chance to sample some of this fine feline cuisine, your dog is most likely going to go for it.

-But don’t worry too much — a little of your kitty’s food won’t harm your dog.
-Just make sure this is only an occasional naughty treat for him, because too much cat food could give a dog diarrhea.
+But don’t worry too much — a little cat food won’t hurt your dog.
+Just make sure this is only an occasional naughty treat, because too much cat food could give a dog diarrhea.

 How to Keep Cat Food Away From a Dog

-- Put your cat’s food in a place your dog cannot get to, such as high up on a tall cat post or even in a separate room of your house.
-You might consider an automatic cat food feeder if you can find a high enough location that’s well out of your dog’s reach.
+You might consider an [easyazon_link identifier=”B00VIXRB6O” locale=”US” tag=”p51capital07-20″]automatic cat food feeder[/easyazon_link] if you can find a high enough location that’s out of your dog’s reach.

 Watch this dog’s guilty reaction after being caught eating cat treats in this hilarious video:

 Simply keeping their foods and feeding areas separate should give you a healthy dog and a happy, well-fed cat.